mikehowarth-lab/mikehowarth-lab/README.md

 Practical, results-driven technology leader with a proven track record in travel tech and digital media.
 I believe in keeping things simple, getting things done, and helping teams reach their full potential through mentorship and coaching.

-While I focus on leadership, I still believe in remaining hands-on with code and architecture to stay connected with the challenges my teams face.

 ## Tech Leadership Experience

-🎯 Led 4 engineering teams at Reach, managing web, mobile, and experimentation platforms 💻 Worked on systems handling billions of monthly page views 👥 Specialized in building and scaling high-performing engineering teams 🚀 Deep expertise in travel technology solutions
+- 🎯 Led 4 engineering teams at Reach, managing web, mobile, and experimentation platforms
+- 💻 Worked on systems handling billions of monthly page views
+- 👥 Specialized in building and scaling high-performing engineering teams
+- 🚀 Deep expertise in travel technology solutions

 ## Still Coding 💻

-To stay relevant, I believe all good tech leaders need to spend a portion of time cutting code.
+To stay relevant, I believe all good tech leaders need to spend a portion of their time in the trenches.

 Over the last couple of years I have: